iro-nique/GZCTF-Cloner/README.md

 # GZCTF-Cloner
-Python 3 Script to Clone [GZCTF](https://github.com/GZTimeWalker/GZCTF) Games and Challenges
+.: Easily duplicate GZCTF games and challenges across instances :.

+✅ Supports cloning of:
+- Game metadata and settings
+- Challenge titles, descriptions, and scores
+- Flags and hints
+- Local and remote attachments (with automatic re-upload)

+> [!WARNING]
+> Cloned games are hidden and require an invitation code per default.
+Please adjust game settings to your needs.
+> All cloned challenges are disabled by default to prevent unintended exposure and to require manual review before publishing.

 ## Usage

 >[!TIP]
 >The script requires administrative cookie sessions to work.
 >Please obtain your `GZCTF_Token` cookie(s) via developer tools.
->
->You can also find a dockerized version as [GHCR.IO package](https://github.com/l4rm4nd/GZCTF-Cloner/pkgs/container/gzctf-cloner).
+>You can also find a dockerized version [here](https://github.com/l4rm4nd/GZCTF-Cloner/pkgs/container/gzctf-cloner).

 ````
 usage: gzctf_cloner.py [-h] --url URL --token TOKEN [--invite-code INVITE_CODE] [--newgame] [--dst-url DST_URL]